-The Student Pathways & Futures Faculty oversees P-12 Learning Enhancement, English as and Additional Language, Careers education and development, career counselling services and the monitoring and support of students in Years 11 and 12 studying a Portfolio Pathway (non-ATAR) Program.
+The Student Pathways & Futures Faculty oversees P-12 Learning Enhancement, Gifted and Talented, English as and Additional Language, careers education and development, career counselling services and the monitoring and support of students in Years 11 and 12 studying a Portfolio Pathway (non-ATAR) Program.

 Careers & Portfolio Pathways Program